-A plea bargain for a sex crime will end up on your permanent record.
-However, the consequences of your plea agreement will likely be far less severe than what you would face if you were convicted outright.
+A plea bargain for a sex crime will end up on your record.
+When criminal defendants enter a guilty plea or no contest, it is recorded in their criminal histories.
+Generally, the consequences of a plea agreement are less severe than what you would face if you were convicted outright.

-A plea bargain entails you pleading guilty or “no contest” to a crime.
-Through plea bargaining, you may be able to get a reduction in charges and/or sentencing.
-In this way, you might be able to avoid a sex crime charge on your record if you instead plead guilty to another charge.
+With a plea agreement, you could get a reduced charge or sentence and avoid a jury trial.
+You also might be able to avoid a sexual offense conviction if you plead guilty to another charge.
 This could keep you from having to register as a sex offender.

 Sex Crime Charges in California

-At the Simmrin Law Group, we are no strangers to defending those accused of sex crimes.
-Some of the crimes we have been retained to defend against in the past have included, but are not limited to:
+At Simmrin Law Group, our Los Angeles criminal defense lawyers are no strangers to defending individuals accused of sex crimes.
+We have been retained to defend in many types of cases, including:

 - Rape